pingcap/docs/tidb-resource-control.md

     CREATE RESOURCE GROUP IF NOT EXISTS rg2 RU_PER_SEC = 600;
     ```

-After you bind users, the resource consumption of newly created sessions will be controlled by the specified quota.
-If the system workload is relatively high and there is no spare capacity, the resource consumption rate of `usr2` will be strictly controlled not to exceed the quota.
-Because `usr1` is bound by `rg1` with `BURSTABLE` configured, the consumption rate of `usr1` is allowed to exceed the quota.

-If there are too many requests that result in insufficient resources for the resource group, the client's requests will wait.
-If the wait time is too long, the requests will report an error.

 ### Bind resource groups

 TiDB supports three levels of resource group settings as follows.

 - User level.
 Bind the user using the [`CREATE USER`](/sql-statements/sql-statement-create-user.md) or [`ALTER USER`](/sql-statements/sql-statement-alter-user.md) statements to a specific resource group.
-After binding a resource group to a user, sessions created with the corresponding user are automatically bound to the corresponding resource group.
+After binding a resource group to a user, sessions created by the corresponding user are automatically bound to the corresponding resource group.
 - Session level.
 Set the resource group used by the current session via [`SET RESOURCE GROUP`](/sql-statements/sql-statement-set-resource-group.md).
 - Statement level.
 Set the resource group used by the current statement via [`RESOURCE_GROUP()`](/optimizer-hints.md#resource_groupresource_group_name).